User-Shabab/2024-GCSE-Revision/README.md

 - Computer Science
 - Mathematics

-Most of us students always work on the laptop or computer, so if a program can be made, there won't be a pile of papers in the abyss of a backpack.
+Many students revise digitally, so if a program can be made, there won't need to be a pile of papers in the abyss of a backpack.

 First a text version.
 Soon a GUI.